lennoxlotl/rainbowify/README.md

 2. Open the project in IntelliJ as gradle project
 3. Execute the `genSources` gradle task
 4. Build the jar with the `assemble` gradle task

+### Code Conventions
+We use Google Code Conventions with 2 spacings, please keep that in mind while contributing.

 ## License